303-973-6333

 Aladdin Biometer with Corneal Topography

-At Eyecare Center of Ken Caryl in Littleton, CO, we are proud to offer the latest advancements in eye care technology, including the Aladdin Biometer with Corneal Topography.
-The Aladdin Biometer with Corneal Topography combines several tests into one streamlined process, making it a convenient and efficient option for patients.
-During the exam, the device quickly and painlessly measures the shape and thickness of the cornea, as well as other important eye metrics such as axial length and anterior chamber depth.
+At the Eyecare Center of Ken Caryl in Littleton, CO, we are proud to offer the latest eye care technology, including the Aladdin Biometer with Corneal Topography.
+The Aladdin Biometer with Corneal Topography combines several tests into one streamlined exam, making it a convenient and efficient option for patients.
+This device measures corneal shape and thickness as well as axial length and anterior chamber depth quickly and painlessly.

-This information is critical for diagnosing and managing conditions like cataracts, glaucoma, and refractive errors such as myopia, hyperopia, and astigmatism.
-Additionally, the Aladdin Biometer with Corneal Topography can be used to monitor changes in the eyes over time and ensure that treatments are effective.
+This information is crucial for diagnosing and managing conditions such as cataractsglaucoma, and refractive errors like myopia, hyperopia, and astigmatism.
+It also allows us to track changes over time and assess treatment effectiveness.

 What is corneal topography used for?